clairey-zx81/json-model/TUTO.md

 ## Running with C, JS or Python

-The JSON Model compiler also allows to create actual test executables or scripts which can be used for validation or performance testing, including option `-T` to loop over a value so as to compute the average and standard deviation times in µs.
+The JSON Model compiler allows to create actual test executables or scripts for direct validation or performance testing, including option `-T` to loop over a value so as to compute the average and standard deviation times in µs.

 - C executable (assuming that [cre2](https://github.com/marcomaggi/cre2) is available in `/usr/local`):